Characteristic forms of complex Cartan geometries II: Introduction

 Geometers have developed an extensive knowledge of holomorphic geometric structures on smooth projective varieties, and on many other complex manifolds.
 These geometric structures are rare, while meromorphic geometric structures are far too common.
 So is it natural to seek important special examples of meromorphic geometric structures.
 We prepare for the arrival of such structures by considering how we might compute residue integrals of invariants, e.g. Chern--Simons invariants, around their singularities.

 We prove that any invariant polynomial relation between Atiyah classes of homogeneous holomorphic vector bundles on the model of a holomorphic Cartan geometry is also satisfied on that holomorphic Cartan geometry in Dolbeault cohomology.
 Our work is similar to the construction of \cite{Eastwood/Gindikin/Wong:1996}, building a holomorphic cohomology theory directly in the structure equations of these geometric structures.
+We prove the only known results about Chern--Simons invariants of Cartan geometries: computations of previously unsuspected polynomial relations, which we find are explicitly computable, sometimes by hand, in terms of Cartan's structure equations.